 Pursuant to an IBIS Advanced Technology Modeling Task Group discussion, Draft 4 removes “Direction” and adds “ExecutableTx” and “ExecutableRx”.
 This draft also restores the prohibition on multiple [Algorithmic Model] keyword sections for a given [Model].
 Finally, the issue title has been changed to reflect the absence of “Reserved Parameters” in the current proposal.

 The BIRD was approved for forwarding to the IBIS Open Forum without objection by the IBIS-ATM Task Group on June 2, 2015, with the use of “_” in the “Executable_Tx” and “Executable_Rx”, requirement that 3-state buffers use only “Executable” and support for either “Executable_Tx” or “Executable_Rx” or both for I/O buffers.

+BIRD 178.1 is issued to change the implied Table 2 requirement that Executable_Tx and Executable_Rx both be present for I/O Model_types.

 Add the following text at the end of section 10.7, “Reserved Parameter and Data Type Rule Summary Tables”: